sbdzdz/python-katas/README.md

 	mkdir chicken/egg/ham/spam
 	mkdir chicken/spam
 ```

 #### Minimum scalar product
 You are given two vectors: X and Y. Suppose you are allowed to permute the coordinates of each vector as you wish.
 Choose two permutations such that the scalar product of your two new vectors is the smallest possible, and output that minimum scalar product.

+#### Revenge of the pancakes
+Given a string of `-` and `+` describing a stack of pancakes, print the minimal number of flips required so that all pancakes are happy side up (`+`).

+The flip is defined as follows: if we number the pancakes `1, 2, ..., N` from top to bottom, choose the top `i` pancakes to flip.
+Then, after the flip, the stack is `i, i-1, ..., 2, 1, i+1, i+2, ..., N`.
+Pancakes `1, 2, ..., i` now have the opposite side up, whereas pancakes `i+1, i+2, ..., N` have the same side up that they had up before.

+Given `J` and `N`, produce `J` different jamcoins of length `N`, along with proof that they are legitimate.

 ## Codility
 Training exercises from [Codility](https://www.codility.com).
 Probably correct, at least according to the autograder (all score 100%).